fbpx

 January

-This offers students $1,000 in financial support.
+Offers students $1,000 in financial support.
 Applicants must submit their application and travel to the nearest participating ford dealership to attain the dealer code.
-The deadline is January 14th.
+The deadline is January 12th.
 More information here.

 February

-This awards third/fourth year undergraduate and graduate students with financial support expressing interest in business, marketing, construction management and more.
+Awards third/fourth year undergraduate and graduate students with financial support expressing interest in business, marketing, construction management and more.
 Awards vary and applicants must demonstrate financial need.
 The deadline is February 15th.
-Read more here
+Read more here.

-This awards various scholarships to students pursuing a degree in a Christian related field such as pastoral ministry, Biblical counseling or international ministry.
+Awards various scholarships to students pursuing a degree in a Christian related field such as pastoral ministry, Biblical counseling or international ministry.
 Applicants must be aiming for full-time or past-time careers in Christian fields of work and live in the Chattanooga area.
-The deadline is February 15th.
-Apply here.
+The deadline is February 15th, 5:00 PM EST. Apply here.

-This awards children of Simon Property Group employees $3,000 in financial support.
+Awards children of Simon Property Group employees $3,000 in financial support.
 Applicants must be younger than 24 and a dependent of an employee who has been employed for at least a year.
-The deadline is February 19th.
+The deadline is February 15th.
 More information here.

 March